Protein How Much Do I Need?

 It is what I used to create the Conversion Charts for you.

 The charts can be used as a SIMPLE Tool to get you started when it comes to knowing where to aim for daily protein intake.
-Athletes, Pregnant, Older Adults, High metabolic systems will need more.
+Athletes, Pregnant, Older Adults, and High metabolic systems will need more.
 This is a Tool to get you started on the minimum to aim for.

 A brief description of the three charts:

-The eye balling tool is a guesstimate sheet.
+The eyeballing tool is a guesstimate sheet.
 You can cut out and use the visual to approximate the amount of Protein.
 I did just that initially.

-Whatever SIMPLIFIES the process enough to make it workable for you.
+Whatever SIMPLIFIES the process enough to make it workable for YOU.

 Todays Simple Self Care Tip